ezsystems/commerce-documentation/docs/guide/catalog/product_rendering.md

 You can generate a PDF from the product detail page using a tool called `wkhtmltopdf`.

-!!! note

 For security reasons, the PDF for product detail can only display general information that would be also visible for anonymous users.
 As a consequence, some details such as customer price cannot be displayed.

 This is because `wkhtmltopdf` would need user data to generate user-specific PDFs.
 The user data would have to be attached to the URL and would be visible to everyone.

 !!! note